KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### The Getty Center

-Although I enjoyed the view of Los Angeles from the main Getty Center terrace, the conscensus from locals was that it's better at The Griffth Observatory.

-Still, the Getty Center experience was well worth the trip.
+The Getty Center experience was well worth the trip.

 ![](los-angeles-2023-images/been-to-the-getty-center.png)
 Placeholder